stagenow/docs/edge/source/stagingprofiles.md

     ![img](images/AllProfiles.jpg)

-2. Select the Export All Profiles button.
+2. Select the Export Profile(s) button.

     ![img](images/Export_hidden.jpg)

-3. To hide profile details from other administrators, select the check box.
+3. To lock the profile so it cannot be changed and hide the details from other administrators, select the check box.

 4. Select OK.